timskillman/VSCode-Csharp/README.md

     {
         static void Main(string[] args)
         {
-            Console.WriteLine("Hello World on my Raspberry Pi!");
+            Console.WriteLine("Hello World!");
         }
     }
 }
 ~~~
 ... and save it as '**HelloWorld.cs**' in a folder such as 'HelloWorld'

-**4. Add .vscode folder with launch and task JSON scripts**
+**4. Add the launch.json and task.json scripts**

 a.
-In your 'HelloWorld' folder create another folder '.vscode' next to your 'HelloWorld.cs' file
-b.
-Inside the '.vscode' folder ad the following two scripts;
+When about to run/debug, select 'Create launch.json script', modify it (as below) and save the script

 launch.json
 ~~~